 Facts and figures are vital to UNHCR for planning and preparedness.
 UNHCR’s full-time statisticians keep track of the number of people of concern to the Agency.
 These figures are released every June in the annual Global Trends report.

-The Syrian Arab Republic is the largest source country of refugees with a total refugee population of 4.2 million as of mid-2015.
-Syrians remained the main group of asylum-seekers worldwide, with 114,500 new asylum applications registered during the first six months of 2015.
+The Syrian Arab Republic is the largest source country of refugees with a total refugee population of 4.9 million at the end 2015.
+Syrians remained the main group of asylum-seekers worldwide, with 373,700 new asylum applications registered during 2015.

-As of mid-2015, Turkey hosts 1.84 million refugees in its territory.
+For the second consecutive year, Turkey hosted the largest number of refugees worldwide, with 2.5 million people.
 As such, Turkey has overtaken Pakistan as the country which hosts the largest refugee population within its territory in the world.
-Pakistan currently hosts 1.5 million refugees, nearly all of whom are from Afghanistan.
+Pakistan currently hosts 1.6 million refugees, nearly all of whom are from Afghanistan.

-Lebanon remains the third-largest refugee hosting country in the world with 1.2 million refugees falling within the mandate of UNHCR.
-As of mid-2015, there are 209 refugees per 1,000 inhabitants in Lebanon.
+Lebanon remains the third-largest refugee hosting country in the world with 1.1 million refugees falling within the mandate of UNHCR.
+As of the end 2015, there are 183 refugees per 1,000 inhabitants in Lebanon.

-During the first 6 months of 2015, the United States of America was the third largest single recipient of new asylum claims (78,200).
-Half of all asylum claims in the U.S. were lodged by nationals of 4 countries (Honduras, El Salvador, Guatemala and Mexico), a figure which reflects the ongoing and deteriorating situation as a result of violence generated by organized crime, gang activity and the activities of drug cartels in certain parts of the region.
+The United States of America was the second-largest host of new asylum-seekers in 2015 with 172,700 claims, a 42 per cent increase from 2014.
+More than half of all asylum claims in the U.S. were lodged by nationals of 4 countries (Honduras, El Salvador, Guatemala and Mexico), a figure which reflects the ongoing and deteriorating situation as a result of violence generated by organized crime, gang activity and the activities of drug cartels in certain parts of the region.

 Seeking Asylum in Europe

-The Russian Federation was the third largest single recipient of new asylum claims during the first 6 months of 2015 worldwide with 100,000 asylum applications.
+The Russian Federation was the fourth largest single recipient of new asylum claims during 2015 worldwide with 152,500 asylum applications.